mpv-player/mpv/DOCS/man/options.rst

           ``--watch-later-options-remove=mute``
           The volume and mute state won't be saved to watch later files.
         - ``--watch-later-options-clr``
-          No option will be saved to watch later files except the starting position.
+          No option will be saved to watch later files.

 ``--write-filename-in-watch-later-config``
     Prepend the watch later config files with the name of the file they refer